abhinav-nav/dex-docs/README.md

 # icp_dex: A Decentralized Exchange on the Internet Computer

 icp_dex is a decentralized exchange platform built on the Internet Computer Protocol (ICP).
-It enables secure and efficient trading of tokens within the ICP ecosystem, directly from your wallet.
+It enables secure and efficient trading of tokens, directly from your wallet.

 ## Table of Contents